-Natalie V. Kolos is a litigator in McCarthy Tétrault LLP’s Toronto Litigation Group and a member of the firm’s White Collar and Investigations Group.
-She maintains a general trial and appellate litigation practice, with a focus on white collar defence and investigations, and criminal and constitutional law, professional liability, and commercial disputes.
+Natalie V. Kolos is an associate in McCarthy Tétrault LLP’s Toronto Litigation Group and a member of the firm’s White Collar and Investigations and Securities Litigation groups.
+She maintains a general trial and appellate litigation practice, with a focus on white collar defence and investigations, securities litigation, criminal and constitutional law, professional liability, and commercial disputes.
 Her experience includes:

 Natalie was called to the bar in 2018.
 She is a member of the Law Society of Ontario, the Ontario Bar Association, the Canadian Bar Association, the Criminal Lawyers’ Association, the Women’s White Collar Defense Association, and the Advocates’ Society.
 Natalie is currently serving as Member-at-Large for the Criminal Law Practice Group at the Advocates’ Society for the 2022-2023 term.

 - R. v.
-Hagras, 2021 ONSC 6993; (unreported decision on stay – 2023) – lead counsel for the successful accused; conviction quashed on summary conviction appeal for ineffective assistance of counsel at trial
+Hagras, 2021 ONSC 6993; (unreported decision on stay – 2023) – lead counsel for the successful accused; conviction quashed on summary conviction appeal for ineffective assistance of counsel at trial; stay of proceedings ordered

 - R. v.
 MacMillan, 2021 ONSC 5014; R. v.
-MacMillan, 2021 ONSC 7498 – lead counsel for the successful accused; exclusion of statements at the border under the Charterfor violation of right to counsel; acquittal on importing charge
+MacMillan, 2021 ONSC 7498 – lead counsel for the successful accused; exclusion of statements at the border under the Charter for violation of right to counsel; acquittal on importing charge

 - College of Physicians and Surgeons of Ontario v.
-Fagbemigun, 2021 ONCPSD 23 – exclusion of personal data obtained during medical office search under the Charterfor unreasonable search and seizure
+Fagbemigun, 2021 ONCPSD 23 – counsel for the physician; exclusion of personal data obtained during medical office search under the Charter for unreasonable search and seizure

 - Christine DeJong Medicine Corporation v.
-DBDC Spadina Inc., 2019 SCC 30 – adoption of clarification by intervener limiting the scope of when corporations are liable for civil wrongdoing of directors and officers
+DBDC Spadina Inc., 2019 SCC 30 – counsel for the intervener; adoption of clarification by intervener limiting the scope of when corporations are liable for civil wrongdoing of directors and officers

 - Alan D. Gold and Natalie V. Kolos, “The Reverse Onus in Regulatory Offences: An Unconstitutional Historical Anomaly”, CanLII Authors Program, 2022 CanLIIDocs 37

-- Natalie V. Kolos, “Discretionary Coherence: Excluding the Private Law Liability of Public Authorities in Paradis Honey v.
-Canada” (2017) Cambridge Law Review
+- Natalie V. Kolos, “Discretionary Coherence: Excluding the Private Law Liability of Public Authorities in ” (2017) Cambridge Law Review

 - Natalie V. Kolos, “Deterring Compensation: Class Action Litigation and Damage Awards Against Corporate Defendants” (2017) Canadian Class Action Review